fujibo/poseHG/README.md

 ## How to execute
 A pre-trained model is utilized in the default settings.
 If you want to specify a model, you need to add `--model <model_path>` as an argument.
-We only provides chainer version.
+We only provide chainer version.

 ```bash
 cd chainer